As most screenwriters know, it’s difficult to break into the industry. Heck, it’s damn near impossible — at least that’s what it feels like.

 If a career in screenwriting is what you want, then industry access is the true prize.

 If you win a contest, let the contest administrators know that you want to speak to as many of their industry relationships as possible.
-If you’ve won, they’ll be excited about your script so getting it — and you — out there should their top priority as well.
+If you’ve won, they’ll be excited about your script, so getting it — and you — out there should be their top priority as well.

 3. Be Prepared for the Meetings